cubesys-GmbH/v2x-module-interface-example/README.md

 # Configure
-Set your EVK IPs in sampe_rx.cpp and sample_tx.cpp
+Set your EVK IPs in sample files.

 # Build
 ```